ImageMagick/Usage-Markdown/filter/index.md

 With some calculation, Nicolas Robidoux, Professor of Mathematics at Laurentian University, was able to work out a slightly sharper version of a 3-lobed Cylindrical Lanczos, now available as '`LanczosSharp`', that to some extent fixed the problem for distorting images.

-However the resulting filter still has the strong blurring of low level 'pixel hash' patterns, of [Windowed Jinc Cylindrical Filters](#jinc).
+However, the resulting filter still has the strong blurring of low level 'pixel hash' patterns, of [Windowed Jinc Cylindrical Filters](#jinc).

 #### Lanczos2 Sharpened {#lanczos2sharp}

 [![\[IM Output\]](graph_cyl_lanczos_2.gif)](graph_cyl_lanczos_2.jpg) The same problem was more severe in '`Lanzcos2`' filters, so Nicolas also produce a sharper '`Lanczos2Sharp`' filter, using a slightly larger [Blur Expert Control](#blur).
 This resulted in a filter with only minimal blurring for vertical or horizontal lines in a 'no distort' case.

-This sharpened filter results in a small shift of the zero point, so that it is now located at approximatally '`1.1684`'.
+This sharpened filter results in a small shift of the zero point, so that it is now located at approximately '`1.1684`'.
 This may not seem like much but it makes a huge difference in the amount of blur the filter generates for images with little to no distortion.

 #### Lanczos Radius {#lanczos_radius}